Relocate to the UK

 - a trustworthy banking system;

-- a wealthy population, capable of buying products;
+- a wealthy population, capable of buying these products;

 - leading position of the UK on the world’s arena;